AsukiAoyama/Interdimensional-Penny/README.md

 It is based on an idea of mine and has been published on the website linked below for testing and entertainment purposes.
 I do not permit any use of the software beyond entertainment.
 I would like to emphasize here that I own pure copyright on my work and this is to be observed according to the guidelines.
 Thank you for your understanding and have fun with my Interdimensional-Penny.

-Hint: If you use a Computer, press the key "K" for more features.
+Hint: If you use a computer, press the key "K" for more features.

 Website: https://asukiaoyama.github.io/Interdimensional-Penny/Penny